chikorita157/mastodon-mods/Readme.md

 # Mastodon Mods
+**This Repo is Obsolete** - Any future changes will happen at [our fork of Glitch-SOC](https://github.com/chikorita157/mastodon-sakura)

 This repo contains all the minor changes that I made for my instance, [Sakurajima](https://sakurajima.moe).
 This includes additional footer link and a extra button on the logged out view.

 # Custom Themes